Proud19/codeXwebagent/README.md

 **Overview:**

-codeXwebagent is a Python repository that implements a web agent designed to simulate user interactions on login pages of websites and generate comprehensive analytics reports as part of a 2-day HackerX hackathon.
+codeXwebagent is a Python repository that implements a web agent designed to simulate user interactions on login pages of websites and generate comprehensive analytics reports as part of a 2-day codeX hackathon.
 This tool is crucial for optimizing website usability and enhancing the overall user experience by providing valuable insights into user behavior and interaction patterns.

 ## Key Features